ngotrang2109/retail-product-lifecycle-pricing/docs/Business_requirements.md

 ## 4. Scope
 In scope:
-- Product lifecycle classification.
+- Product lifecycle classification based on sales velocity and age.
-- Pricing strategy recommendations.
+- Pricing strategy mapping aligned with lifecycle stages.
+- Daily and snapshot data mart to support operational decisions.
 - Identification of key and potential products.
 - Demand forecasting for restock planning.
 - Process improvement and workflow automation for operational reaction.